I Am Frankelda: Production

 The film began production in January 2024 in Mexico City under the working title Frankelda and the Prince of Spooks.
 Originally planned as a half-hour special for HBO Max, the script ballooned in scope into a two-hour film.
 With the special's budget as a base, the film was otherwise largely self-funded using savings for the brothers' other proposed film The Ballad of the Phoenix.
 Guillermo del Toro served as a mentor figure on the project and helped refine the film's theatrical cut.

+It is considered to be the first independently made Mexican stop-motion film.

 Release

 I Am Frankelda had its world premiere on June 6, 2025, as the opening film of the 40th Guadalajara International Film Festival, then screened on June 11, 2025, at the 2025 Annecy International Animation Film Festival, and on July 20, 2025, at the 29th Fantasia International Film Festival.

 The film received commercial release on October 23, 2025, in Mexican theaters by Cinépolis Distribución.
 It was also released in Panama and Guatemala.
+In February 2026, Netflix acquired worldwide rights to the film, planning to release it sometime later that year.
+In April the same year, Netflix announced that the film will premiere on June 12.

+Reception

+On the review aggregator website Rotten Tomatoes, 95% of 44 critics' reviews are positive.
+The website's consensus reads: "Marrying its pleasingly shopworn style with vivid flights of fancy, I Am Frankelda is a unique adventure that announces an exciting new voice in animation."
+On Metacritic, the film has a weighted average score of 74 out of 100 based on 11 critics, which the site labels as "generally favorable" reviews.